-- public advertisement in the Wainwright Star EDGE newspaper in circulation in the community affected by the application on January 5, 2024, and - sending 15 notification letters to people identified by the MD of Wainwright as owning or residing on land within the notification distance.
+- posting it on the NRCB website, - public advertisement in the Wainwright Edge newspaper in circulation in the community affected by the application on January 17, 2025, and - sending 10 notification letters to people identified by the MD of Wainwright as owning or residing on land within the notification distance.

-The full application was also made available for viewing during regular business hours at the NRCB Red Deer office and was posted on the NRCB website for public viewing.
+The full application was made available for viewing during regular business hours.